301 Devil’s Playground - Galena, MD

-Legends opens starting on September 23rd.
+Legends opens starting on September 28th.
 When the fog came in the land changed.
 The attractions are Haunted Hayride, Sinister Circus, and Carsins Manor.
-Legends of the Fog runs on Friday and Saturday nights plus some Sunday nights.
+Legends of the Fog runs on Friday, Saturday and Sunday nights.
 Tickets are $30 to go through the 3 haunted attractions.
 Doors open at 6:30 pm.
 Concessions stand is available on premises.
-This is one of the top 100 most popular haunt attractions in the country.

 Markoff’s Haunted Forest - Dickerson, MD

 Ocean City Screams Haunted House - Ocean City, MD

 Yes OC Screams is now open.
 Every year evil washes up on the shores of Ocean City.
 Attraction is open most everyday during the summer and fall.
 Open Saturdays in September and October.
 Check website or Facebook for schedule.
 Tickets are generally $16.
 Check their web page for special October events and prices.

 Screamland Farms - Frederick, MD

 Screamland Farms is the haunt attraction for Cumberland Farms.
 The haunt opens up in late September 2019.
-Cumberland Farms runs four attractions every Friday and Saturday night beginning.
+Cumberland Farms runs three attractions every Friday and Saturday night beginning.
 Doors open at 7 pm.
 Tickets are $15 for one attraction, $28 for two.
 Corrupted Corn features inbred misfits, psychic clowns, snake handlers, and lots of bugs and rats.
 Hayride of Horrors is about zombie carnage.
 The Barn of Bedlam was an insane asylum that held Hannibal the Cannibal and Chainsaw Charlie.
 Since their escape it is just a bloodbath.
 Cumberland also runs many daytime activities in the fall including their corn maze, giant slides, playground, cart track, and Zombie Paintball.

 The Cox’s Point Haunted Mansion - Essex, MD

-Half-off admission opening night October 6th.
+Opening night October 12th.
 Cox’s Point has a long history in the Maryland area.
 It has been running since 1968.
 They advertise as the oldest non-profit haunted attraction in the country.
 Tickets are $10.
-In 2017 it will operate from 7 pm until 11 pm.
+In 2018 it will operate from 7 pm until 11 pm.
 They are open Friday and Saturday nights.